 On January 31, 2017, the Company announced that it had paid the full amount owing to Canada Revenue Agency pursuant to the previously announced notice of assessment in respect of its 2005 to 2013 taxation years.
-The amount was fully funded by subsidiaries of Berjaya and Genghis in accordance with their obligations under their indemnity agreements with the Company.
-The payment was made in connection with two transactions involving subsidiaries of Berjaya and Genghis, respectively, and UPP which consisted of a sale by Berjaya to a subsidiary of UPP of all of its Common Shares and subordinated notes of Taiga and a sale by Genghis to a subsidiary of UPP of all of its Common Shares.
-As a result of the transactions, UPP indirectly acquired approximately 58.34% of the issued and outstanding Common Shares.
-Mr. Tan Thiam Chai, a representative of Berjaya and former director of Taiga, resigned following completion of the transactions.
+The amount was fully funded by subsidiaries of Berjaya and Genghis in accordance with their obligations under their respective indemnity agreements with the Company.
+The payment was made in connection with two transactions involving subsidiaries of Berjaya and Genghis, respectively, and Avarga which consisted of a sale by Berjaya to a subsidiary of Avarga of all of its Common Shares and subordinated notes of Taiga and a sale by Genghis to a subsidiary of Avarga of all of its Common Shares.
+As a result of these transactions, Avarga indirectly acquired approximately 58.34% of the issued and outstanding Common Shares.
+Mr. Tan Thiam Chai, a representative of Berjaya and former director of Taiga, resigned following completion of these transactions.

-The completion of such transactions would have constituted a "change of control" under the Indenture and the amended and restated credit agreement among Taiga, certain other affiliated borrowers and guarantors, JPMorgan Chase Bank, as senior lender, and certain other lenders dated November 25, 2013 (the "Credit Agreement"), providing for Taiga's senior revolving credit facility (the "Facility").
+The completion of such transactions would have constituted a "change of control" under the Indenture and the amended and restated credit agreement among Taiga, certain other affiliated borrowers and guarantors, JPMorgan Chase Bank, as senior lender, and certain other lenders dated November 25, 2013 (the "Credit Agreement"), providing for the Facility.
 Taiga entered into amendments to both the Credit Agreement and the Indenture in accordance with the terms thereof in order to permit the transactions to complete without triggering the change of control requirements under such agreements.